-Tonight – the night of April 22-23, 2015 – the Lyrid meteor shower is picking up steam.
-It offers about 20 meteors per hour at its peak.
-The maximum number of Lyrid meteors may well rain down during the predawn hours on April 23.
+Tonight – the night of April 20-21, 2016 – the Lyrid meteor shower is picking up steam, yet under the light of an almost-full waxing gibbous moon.
+On a dark, moonless night, this shower may offer 10 to 15 meteors per hour at its peak.
+The maximum number of Lyrid meteors may well rain down during the predawn hours on April 22, though the full moon will probably wash out the show.
 The shower’s radiant point is just to the right of the beautiful blue-white star Vega, which is the brightest light in the constellation Lyra the Harp.
+Vega should be bright enough to overcome the glare of the bright moon.

 What is a radiant point?
 If you trace the paths of these Lyrid meteors backward on the sky’s dome, you’ll find that they appear to originate from near Vega, which is the heavens’ 5th brightest star.
 It’s from Vega’s constellation Lyra that the Lyrid meteor shower takes its name.